jackokring/KRTPluginA/README.md

 μ
 ===

-*The Gold One - Summation generatve additive sythesis*
+*The Gold One - Summation generative additive synthesis*

 Parameters
 ---